mpv-player/mpv/DOCS/man/ipc.rst

 If you don't specify a ``request_id``, command replies will set it to 0.

-Commands may run asynchronously in the future, instead of blocking the  socket until a reply is sent.

 All commands, replies, and events are separated from each other with a line break character (``\n``).